At a glance: Medicare health insurance in Vermont

-- Only about 10 percent of Vermont’s Medicare Beneficiaries are enrolled in Medicare Advantage plans; the other 90 percent have Original Medicare.
+- Only 9 percent of Vermont’s Medicare Beneficiaries are enrolled in Medicare Advantage plans; the other 91 percent have Original Medicare.

 - Medicare Advantage plan availability is consistent throughout Vermont; each county has either seven or nine plans for sale in 2019.

-- At least 13 insurers offer Medigap plans in Vermont.
+- Twelve insurers offer Medigap plans in Vermont.
 The state requires Medigap insurers to offer plans to beneficiaries under age 65, but does not restrict premiums that can be charged for that population.
 For Medigap enrollees who are at least 65, insurers cannot vary premiums based on age.

 - About 73 percent of Vermont’s Medicare beneficiaries have Part D prescription coverage, either as a stand-alone plan or as part of a Medicare Advantage plan.